Economic forecasting: Global scope

 The Economic Outlook is the OECD's twice-yearly analysis of the major economic trends and prospects for the next two years.
 The IMF publishes the World Economic Outlook report twice annually, which provides comprehensive global coverage.
-The IMF and World Bank also produces Regional Economic Outlook for various parts of the world.
+The IMF and World Bank also produce Regional Economic Outlook for various parts of the world.

 There are also private companies such as The Conference Board and Lombard Street Research that provide global economic forecasts.

+As of April 2024, the World Trade Organization (WTO) projects a rebound in global merchandise trade, forecasting a growth of 2.6% for the year, and an anticipated increase to 3.3% in 2025, following a 1.2% decline in 2023.
+During 2023, there was a significant reduction in merchandise exports, which fell by 5% to US$ 24.01 trillion, contrasting sharply with the commercial services sector, which saw a 9% increase in exports to US$ 7.54 trillion.
+The global GDP is expected to stabilize, maintaining a growth rate of 2.6% in 2024 and 2.7% in 2025.
+From a regional perspective, Africa is forecasted to experience the highest export growth at 5.3% in 2024, closely followed by the CIS region at nearly the same rate.
+Moderate growth is expected in North America, the Middle East, and Asia, with rates projected at 3.6%, 3.5%, and 3.4%, respectively, while European exports are anticipated to grow by only 1.7%.
+Import growth will likely be robust in Asia (5.6%) and Africa (4.4%), with Europe showing almost no growth at 0.1%.
+Digital services trade remains resilient, reaching US$ 4.25 trillion in exports in 2023, and accounting for 13.8% of global exports of goods and services, with significant growth observed in Africa (13%) and South and Central America and the Caribbean (11%).
+Additionally, the WTO has launched the Global Services Trade Data Hub to provide detailed insights into the evolving landscape of services trade, with a particular focus on digitalization.

 U.S. forecasts

 The U.S. Congressional Budget Office (CBO) publishes a report titled "The Budget and Economic Outlook" annually, which primarily covers the following ten-year period.
 The U.S. Federal Reserve Board of Governors members also give speeches, provide testimony, and issue reports throughout the year that cover the economic outlook.
 Regional Federal Reserve Banks, such as the St Louis Federal Reserve Bank also provide forecasts.

-Large banks such as Wells Fargo and JP Morgan Chase provide economics reports and newsletters.
+Large banks such as Wells Fargo and JP Morgan Chase provide economic reports and newsletters.